TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- "Are you sure you want to quit?" from the ingame main menu

 - fix vim's premature build successful
-- fix crash notice with multiple clients
-	- or just disable the notice whatsoever in non-production builds
 - implement a keycombo to dump and open current logs (multiple clients)

 - Use port 0 by default
 	- only add a tick for a custom port